 If only your jeans could recharge your phone.
 Image: Flickr / Martin Abegglen

-By Philippa Nicole Barr, University of Technology, Sydney and Glenn Platt, CSIRO
+By Philippa Nicole Barr, Macquarie University and Glenn Platt, CSIRO

 What if you could leave home, safe in the knowledge that your phone would not run out of battery before you return?
 The latest innovations in battery design could see dead batteries become a thing of the past — by producing and storing energy on ourselves.